 Thanks to the wonders of Smart Homes, you can get your bulbs to do a ton of different things based on events, triggers and manual control.

-For example, you can make it so your porch lights turn on when Dominoes sets the delivery to “On its way”.
+Another example for IFTTT – You can make it so your porch lights turn on when Dominoes sets the delivery to “On its way”.
 Pretty pointless, but pretty cool!

-There’s a few we pick from, some are hated by others, some loved.
+There’s a few I pick from, some are hated by others, some loved.
 But that’s really down to what you need from the market, whether they are dimmable, color-changing or simply very bright.
 The brands you’ll often see picked out are Philips Hue, Lifx, Hive, Xiaomi and Ikea Tradfri.